 Day 2 - Swansea to Bicheno

-- Crank into the day on a cycling trip with Swansea Cycle Tours.
-Two options: pedal through private land between three vineyards, or cycle the quiet road (or the sands of Nine Mile Beach, if tides permit) to Melshell Oyster Shack.
+- Crank into the day on a cycling trip with Swansea Cycle Tours and pedal through private land between three vineyards.

 - Driving through the vineyards around Cranbrook will likely generate a thirst, which leads to the Farm Shed East Coast Wine Centre in Bicheno.
 The shed showcases wines from every vineyard on the east coast, including those without cellar doors.

 - If ocean conditions are sweet, Bicheno has prime surfing and snorkelling.

 - Meanwhile, Bicheno's nightlife is truly wild - watch little penguins waddle ashore with Bicheno Penguin Tours, or join a Devils in the Dark tour at East Coast Nature World to observe Tasmanian devils living nocturnally.